planetfederal/qgis-suite-plugin/doc/source/quickstart.rst

 #.
 First create a database named ``quickstart``.
 Make sure this database is spatially enabled.

-   .. note:: The details of this step are beyond the scope of this tutorial, as it must be done outside of QGIS using PostgreSQL command-line utilities like ``psql``, or the ``pgAdmin`` utility.
+   .. note:: The details of this step are beyond the scope of this tutorial, as it must be done outside of QGIS using PostgreSQL command-line utilities like ``psql`` or the ``pgAdmin`` utility.
 An example using the command line would look like this:

       .. code-block:: console